ctrlxcvz/sd-guides/krita-sd-local.md

 ```
 https://github.com/imperator-maximus/stable-diffusion-webui
 ```
-- Click "CODE" > "OPEN WITH GITHUB DESKTOP".
+- Click *Code > Open With GitHub Desktop*.
-- GitHub Desktop default directory should be Documents > GitHub on your PC where it downloaded the folder "stable-diffusion-webui".
+- GitHub Desktop default directory should be Documents > GitHub on your PC where it downloaded the folder *stable-diffusion-webui*.
 - Make note of this directory for later.

 #### TECHNICAL REQUIREMENTS: